ChatleaShakira/Data-Mining/README.md

 3. Visualization
 4. Finding insights from the data

-You can see the results of this project at
+You can see the results of this project at [Presetation Format](https://github.com/ChatleaShakira/Data-Mining/blob/311bbc672f463f6f7cfc690ef2be1120bbddda8b/UAS%20Data%20Mining%20Ganjil%202023.pdf) or